 Cruel puppy breeders rely on pet shops and online sellers to present a spotless, wholesome image so customers won’t think about where puppies are born and how breeding dogs are treated.
 But there are also other industries that make the puppy pipeline possible, including dog brokers, auctions, and transporters.

 Do you ever wonder how a pet store can have such a variety of different puppy breeds available at the same time?
 It would be difficult for a local pet store to keep track of when breeders across the country have puppies available.
 Dog brokers help solve this problem.

 A dog broker or puppy dealer is a middleman, a distributor who obtains puppies in bulk from commercial breeders and re-sells them to retailers.
 They offer one-stop shopping for pet stores and make it easy for them to offer the range of puppies customers want.
-There are currently about 300 USDA-licensed puppy brokers in the United States.
+There are currently around 250 USDA-licensed puppy brokers in the United States (this figure fluctuates year to year).
 Breeders are happy to work with brokers because many brokers will buy most or all the puppies a breeder has available and are willing to truck puppies over long distances to their final retail destinations.

 Cruel breeders and brokers are also increasingly turning to the Internet to sell puppies.
 Brokers might call themselves “puppy finders” or “puppy concierges.”
 Instead of physically buying and then re-selling puppies, these brokers create fancy, massive online pet stores, making “matches” between their network of breeders and the unwitting online shopper.

 TransportersCommercial breeders and brokers can be found anywhere, but Missouri, Iowa, Indiana and Ohio